-Birmingham rejects Ofsted declare of no longer safeguarding children from extremism
+Birmingham rejects Ofsted declare of no longer safeguarding children from extremism 1

 Officials in Birmingham have rejected claims with the aid of the official schools’ watchdog that they have got done too little to protect youngsters from extremism following the “Computer virus” scandal.

 Sir Michael Wilshaw had said Ofsted’s work to defend youngsters from extremism could be a “waste of time” if the nearby government did know not to enhance the tracking of pupils in England who depart mainstream training.
-The Ofsted head singled out Birmingham, Luton and Bradford as areas of “subject” as he warned that missing scholars could be at risk of exposure to extremism.
+The Ofsted head singled out Birmingham, Luton, and Bradford as areas of “subject” as he warned that missing scholars could be at risk of exposure to extremism.

 Wilshaw informed the BBC on Friday: “Our difficulty at Ofsted, my problem as chief inspector, is these [missing] youngsters may be in unregistered colleges, they can be in unlawful faculties, they can be vulnerable to all varieties of effects together with radical and extremist mind.
-We want to recognize in which those kids are.
+We want to recognize who those kids are.

 Advertisement